Deferred Action for Childhood Arrivals (DACA)

 The information contained herein is for reference only and may not be up to date.
 It does not constitute legal advice.
 You should always consult an attorney regarding your matter.

-Ultimately, the best solution for all DACA recipients or Dreamers is for Congress to pass bipartisan legislation granting Dreamers permanent legal status.
-The Immigration Equality Action Fund will continue to lobby Congress to demand that they pass the DREAM Act, a bipartisan bill that would provide DACA recipients and other similarly situated young people a pathway to citizenship.
-To sign up for alerts or to take action in support of our lobbying efforts, click here.
+Ultimately, the best solution for all DACA recipients or Dreamers is for Congress to pass bipartisan legislation granting Dreamers, and other undocumented people permanent legal status.
+The Immigration Equality Action Fund will continue to lobby Congress to demand that they pass the legislation that would provide such a pathway to citizenship.

 a.
 What is DACA?